jordanwatson1/clinic_admin_portal/README.md

 # 🧘‍♀️ Patient Treatment Plan Module

-A lightweight Rails web application that enables healthcare practitioners to manage and assign personalized treatment plans with exercise videos/images to their patients.
-This tool supports patient engagement and clinical follow-up via smart reminders.
+A lightweight Rails web application that enables healthcare practitioners to manage patients, create and assign personalized treatment plans, and track appointments, all in one place.
+Built with usability, scalability, and clinical workflows in mind.

 ---

 ## 🚀 Project Overview

 **Purpose:**
-To help healthcare providers efficiently create, assign, and manage exercise-based treatment plans, while improving patient compliance through automated reminders.
+Initially to gain experience with Ruby of Rails but will be expanded upon to help healthcare providers efficiently manage their patients’ treatment journeys, from initial appointments to personalized rehabilitation plans, with notification reminders.

 ---

 ## ✅ MVP Features (1-Week Scope)

+### 1. Patient & Appointment Management
+- Create, view, update, and delete patients.
+- Book, view, and manage appointments with timestamps and repeat tracking.

-### 1. Exercise Library Management (Practitioner-facing)
+### 2. Exercise Library
-- Upload and store exercise **videos or images**.
+- Upload exercises with **video or image files**.
-- Add new exercises with:
+- Each exercise includes:
-  - Title
+  - Title (auto-formatted to Title Case)
   - Description
-  - Tags (e.g., "hip mobility", "post-op")
-- View, update, and delete saved exercises.
+- View and edit the full library of exercises.

-### 2. Treatment Plan Builder (Practitioner-facing)
+### 3. Treatment Plan Builder
-- Search and select exercises from the database.
-- Create a treatment plan that includes:
-  - Assigned patient
+- Assign one or more exercises to a patient with:
-  - Start date and optional review date
+  - Sets
+  - Reps
-  - Custom notes (e.g., reps, sets, frequency)
+  - Custom instructions
-- Save plans for future reuse or editing.
-- View assigned treatment plans on the patient profile.
+- Save treatment plans and edit them later.
+- View a summary of exercises, media previews, and custom notes.

-### 3. Smart Reminder System (Minimum Implementation)
+### 4. Notification System (TODO)
-- **Patient Reminder**: Email patients if they haven’t booked a follow-up appointment X weeks after plan assignment.
-- **Practitioner Reminder**: Email practitioners when a treatment plan is approaching its review/update date.
+- **Email Validator**: Prevents saving invalid patient emails.
+- **Patient Reminder** (placeholder): Will notify patients who haven't followed up.
+- **Practitioner Prompt** (planned): Will remind clinicians to review plans.

 ---

 ## 🧪 Sample Use Case

-1. Dr. Jane logs in and uploads a new "Shoulder Mobility" exercise with a demonstration video.
+1. Dr. Jane logs in and uploads a new "Shoulder Mobility" exercise with a short video demo.
-2. She creates a treatment plan for patient Sam, selecting the uploaded exercise and adding custom reps/sets.
+2. They assign the exercise to John with custom instructions and 3x10 sets/reps.
-3. Sam receives an email with his treatment plan.
+3. John receives an email with his treatment plan.
-4. Two weeks later, Sam hasn't booked an appointment, he gets a reminder.
+4. Two weeks later, John hasn't booked an appointment, he gets a reminder.
-5. One month later, Jane receives a prompt to review Sam’s plan.
+5. One month later, Jane receives a prompt to review John’s plan.

 ---

 ## 🔧 Tech Stack

-- **Backend**: Ruby on Rails 7
+- **Backend**: Ruby on Rails
+- **Frontend**: TailwindCSS + StimulusJS
 - **Database**: PostgreSQL
 - **File Uploads**: Active Storage
 - **Authentication**: Devise
-- **Email/Reminders**: ActionMailer + ActiveJob (Async)
+- **Email/Reminders**: ActionMailer + ActiveJob

 ---